Abinesh-Mathivanan/gpt_integration/README.md

 Step 5:

-he function is now prepared for testing, but in order to make it visible within the spreadsheet, we'll need to provide the following guidelines.
+The function is now prepared for testing, but in order to make it visible within the spreadsheet, we'll need to provide the following guidelines.
 These instructions are meant to be implemented within the createCustomMenu() function:

 To establish the menu, begin by defining it as follows: SpreadsheetApp.getUi().createMenu("GPT Functions").
 This sets "GPT Functions" as the title that will appear in the spreadsheet tab.